Unbiased 4D: Monocular 4D Reconstruction with a Neural Deformation Model: Experimental Results

-In the following, we visually and quantitatively compare our method to previous works on monocular 4D scene reconstruction (Sec.~\ref{sec:quan_compare}).
-Next, we validate the design choice of using an SDF network rather than a density network (Sec.~\ref{sec:volume_rep}).
-Finally, we ablate other important design choices over several baselines (Sec.~\ref{sec:ablations}) and show more qualitative results on real world data (Sec.~\ref{sec:qual_results}).
-All experiments were performed using a single NVIDIA Quadro RTX 8000 with $48$~GB RAM.
-For more qualitative results, we refer to the supplement and the video. \textbf{Dataset.} We aim at reconstructing the \textit{full} deforming geometry and, thus, the monocular capture requires sufficient camera motion around the dynamic object to observe every part at least once.
+We first introduce the datasets we are using for evaluation as well as the evaluation metrics.
+Next, we compare our method to previous works on monocular 4D scene reconstruction (Sec.~\ref{sec:quan_compare}).
+We validate the design choice of using an SDF network rather than a density network (Sec.~\ref{sec:volume_rep}).
+Finally, we ablate important design choices (Sec.~\ref{sec:ablations}) and show more qualitative results on real world data (Sec.~\ref{sec:qual_results}).
+All tests were performed using a single NVIDIA Quadro RTX 8000 with $48$~GB RAM. \textbf{Dataset.} We aim at reconstructing the \textit{full} deforming geometry and, thus, the monocular capture requires sufficient camera motion around the dynamic object to observe every part at least once.
 However, we found that existing datasets either capture static scenes with a circulating camera path around the object or dynamic scenes with very limited camera motion.
 Therefore, we create our own dataset of dynamic objects with sufficient camera motion, which contains synthetic scenes for quantitative evaluations and real scenes for qualitative results.

 For the synthetic evaluation, we create two scenes in Blender~\cite{Hess2010} showing a deforming cactus, referred to as \textit{Cactus}, and a moving human, referred to as \textit{RootTrans}.
 Each of the scenes has an image resolution of $1024{\times}1024$ and is $150$ frames long.
 We define a moving camera viewing the dynamic object and provide the camera parameters as input to our method.
-To generate the proxy geometries, which are required for our proposed scene flow loss, we leverage a human capture method~\cite{SMPL-X:2019} for the \textit{RootTrans} sequence (further details are included in our supplementary material).
+To generate the optional proxy geometries, which are used in our proposed scene flow loss for capturing large deformation, we leverage a human capture method~\cite{SMPL-X:2019} for the \textit{RootTrans} sequence (further details are included in our supplementary material).
 For the \textit{Cactus} sequence, we use a highly downsampled version of the ground-truth geometry as a coarse proxy.
 A visualization of the proxies is shown in Figure~\ref{fig:qual_comparison}.